50 Reasons Why You Need an Employee Communications App (2023 Update)

 17. Nine in ten mobile minutes are spent on mobile apps (Marketing Charts).
 Meet your employees where they are!

-19. Comms apps allow for posting from a desktop or from mobile, so you can always share updates in real-time.
+19. Comms apps let you post from a desktop or mobile device, so you can always share updates in real-time.

 A Communications App is Accessible